tHarvey303/thomas-harvey.com/_projects/xbex_design.md

 ![XBEX](http://www.thomas-harvey.com/images/xbex/design.PNG)
+ Figure showing design of XBEX satellite from 3 sides.
+Coded mask and detector distance and sizes are shown.{: .notice}

 XBEX is a hard x-ray all-sky survey mission that will be sensitive across the 10-300keV range for imaging and spectroscopy.
 It will primarily investigate the x-ray background, with the mission of resolving many